-Bromate monitoring is required at the entrance to the distrithe running annual average (RAA) of monthly samples colbution system whenever ozone is used to treat drinking walected from BRWTP finished water.
-In 2017 the highest RAA ter.
-Buchman Regional Water Treatment Plant (BRWTP) is was 0.005 mg/L, which is lower than the 0.010 mg/L MCL the only treated water source that supplies ozonated water (Table 4 below), indicating that the system was in complito the City and County water system.
-Compliance is based on ance with bromate requirements for all of 2017.
+Bromate monitoring is required at the entrance to the distribution system whenever ozone is used to treat drinking water.
+Buchman Regional Water Treatment Plant (BRWTP) is the only treated water source that supplies ozonated water to the City and County water system.
+Compliance is based on

-TABLE 4-Results of Disinfectant Residual Testing for 2017
+TABLE 4-Results of Disinfectant Residual Testing for 2018